What is in this leaflet

 - you have unexplained muscle pain, tenderness or weakness not caused by exercise.
 This is because on rare occasions, muscle problems can be serious, including muscle breakdown resulting in kidney damage that can lead to death.
 Your doctor may do a blood test to check for certain muscle problems.

-- liver problems.
+- you ever had liver disease.
 Your doctor will do a blood test to make sure you have no problems with your liver.

-If you have not told your doctor about any of the above, tell him/her before you start taking Simvastatin Sandoz.
+If you have not told your doctor about any of the above, tell them before you start taking Simvastatin Sandoz.

 Taking other medicines